Caesars Foundation Loans of Floyd County Provide Small Business Owners Funds to Create and Grow Dreams

 ###

-Based on the company’s job creation and investment plans, the Indiana Economic Development Corporation (IEDC) committed an investment in 1440 Foods of up to $3.7 million in the form of incentive-based tax credits, up to $500,000 in training grants, and up to $200,000 in Manufacturing Readiness Grants.
-These tax credits are performance-based, meaning the company is eligible to claim incentives once area residents are hired.
+Based on the company’s job creation plans, the Indiana Economic Development Corporation (IEDC) has committed to an investment in Conco of up to $1.9 million in the form of performance-based tax credits.
+These tax credits are performance-based, meaning the company is eligible to claim incentives once Hoosiers are hired.
+In addition, the City of Scottsburg is offering the company personal and real property tax abatement, phasing in over five and ten years, respectively.

 About One Southern Indiana